microsoft/vscode-docs/docs/nodejs/nodejs-tutorial.md

 ### Integrated Terminal

-VS Code has an [integrated terminal](/docs/editor/integrated-terminal.md) which you can use to run shell commands.
-You can run Node.js directly from there and avoid switching out of VS Code while running command line tools.
+VS Code has an [integrated terminal](/docs/terminal/basics.md) which you can use to run shell commands.
+You can run Node.js directly from there and avoid switching out of VS Code while running command-line tools.

 **View** > **Terminal** (`kb(workbench.action.terminal.toggleTerminal)` with the backtick character) will open the integrated terminal and you can run `node app.js` there:

 ![integrated terminal](images/nodejs/integrated-terminal.png)

-For this walkthrough, you can use either an external terminal or the VS Code integrated terminal for running the command line tools.
+For this walkthrough, you can use either an external terminal or the VS Code integrated terminal for running the command-line tools.

 ### Debugging Hello World